-It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
-The pass is gravel and full of hairpin bends, for rather hair raising moments, it narrows to a single lane in places.
+The road is totally unpaved.
+A high ground clearance 4 x 4 vehicle is recommended or at minimum a vehicle with high ground clearance.
+The pass is full of hairpin bends, and for hair raising moments, it narrows to a single lane in places.
 It is also, for rather obvious reasons, not a road you travel just after heavy rains.
 And you might want to think rather seriously about attempting it with a trailer or caravan.
 There is no mobile phone reception on the pass.
 There are no banks or petrol stations so fill up your tank and your wallet at Uniondale before you transit the pass.